Why Providence?

 • Plant City: Vegan market with restaurants and even a coffee shop inside

-Best Coffee
+Best Coffee/Tea

 • Bolt: In the Dean Hotel Lobby, not a lot of seating but amazing coffee.

-• Coffee Exchange: In addition to serving any brew of coffee you can imagine, they also have an incredible selection of beans so you can brew your coffee.
+• Coffee Exchange: In addition to serving any brew of coffee you can imagine, they also have an incredible selection of beans so you can brew your coffee

-• Tea in Sahara: Awesome little tea shop with cozy seating.
+• Tea in Sahara: Awesome little tea shop with cozy seating

 • Ceremony Tea: Matcha, Ube, and Yuzu drinks with an amazing esthetic

-• Our Favorite Bars
+• Our Favorite Bars/Clubs

 Rhode Island boasts a growing number of great microbreweries that are worth a visit